jamiehenzy/CTGA_UNIX_HPC/1_UNIX.md

 * resize the window (this will often be necessary)
 * have multiple terminal windows on screen (see the Shell menu)
 * have multiple tabs open within each window (again see the Shell menu)
+* choose from among numerous styles (homebrew is my favorite -- old school!)

-There will be many situations where it will be useful to have multiple terminals open and it will be a matter of preference as to whether you want to have multiple windows, or one window with multiple tabs (there are keyboard shortcuts for switching between windows, or moving between tabs).
+There will be situations where it will be useful to have more than one terminal open because you are doing a couple of different tasks.
+In such cases, I recommend you use different styles so that you can keep track of which is which.

 ---

 ## U2.
 Your first Unix command

 Unix keeps files arranged in a hierarchical structure.
-From the 'top-level' of the computer, there will be a number of directories, each of which can contain files and subdirectories, and each of those in turn can of course contain more files and directories and so on, ad infinitum.
-It's important to note that you will always be in a directory when using the terminal.
-The default behavior is that when you open a new terminal you start in your own home directory (containing files and directories that only you can modify).
+From the 'top-level' of the computer, there will be a number of directories, each of which can contain files and subdirectories, and each of those in turn can of course contain more files and directories and so on, _ad infinitum_.
+It's important to note that you will always be in some specific directory when using the terminal.
+The default behavior is that when you open a new terminal, you start in your own home directory (containing files and directories that only you can modify).

 To see what files are in our home directory, we need to use the `ls` command.
 This command *list*s the contents of a directory.
 So why don't they call the command *list* instead?
 Well, this is a good thing because typing long commands over and over again is tiring and time-consuming.
 There are many (frequently used) Unix commands that are just two or three letters.
-If we run the `ls` command we should see something like:
+If we run the `ls` command we should see something _like_:

 	olson27-1:~ kbradnam$ ls
 	Application Shortcuts 	Documents	Library
 	Desktop					Downloads
 	olson27-1:~ kbradnam$

-There are four things that you should note here:
+There are three things that you should note here:

-1. You will probably see different output to what is shown here, it depends on your computer.
-Don't worry about that for now.
-2. The `olson27-1:~ kbradnam$` text that you see is the Unix command prompt.
-It contains a user name (kbradnam), the name of the machine that this user is working on (olson27-1) and the name of the current directory.
+1. The `olson27-1:~ kbradnam$` text (but with your name) is the Unix command prompt.
+It contains a user name (kbradnam), the name of the machine that this user is working on (olson27-1), and the name of the current directory.
 Note that the command prompt might not look the same on different Unix systems.
 For example, your prompt may be the \% symbol instead of \$.
-3. The output of the `ls` command lists five things.
-In this case, they are all directories, but they could also be files.
+2. In this particular case, the output of the `ls` command lists five things, which happen to all be directories, but they could also be files.
 We'll learn how to tell them apart later on.
-4. After the `ls` command finishes it produces a new command prompt, ready for you to type your next command.
+3. After the `ls` command finishes it produces a new command prompt, ready for you to type your next command.

 #### Task 1
 Go to your home directory and use the `ls` command to display the contents.